PeacockIllustrated/who-cares-beautician/README.md

 # Who Cares - Beautician Booking App

-This is a production-ready, full-stack web application for a beauty salon, built with React, TypeScript, Vite, Tailwind CSS, and a comprehensive Firebase backend.
+This is a production-ready, full-stack web application for a beauty salon, built with a simplified and robust structure using React, TypeScript, Vite, Tailwind CSS, and a comprehensive Firebase backend.

 ## Features

-### Client-Facing
-- **Service Browsing:** View available services and add-ons.
-- **Real-time Booking:** Select available slots from a calendar.
-- **Booking Management:** View, edit style notes, or cancel upcoming appointments.
-- **Out-of-Hours Requests:** Request appointments outside of standard availability.
-- **Waiting List:** Join a waiting list for a fully booked day.
+- **Simplified Architecture:** A flat, easy-to-understand structure perfect for getting started and deploying quickly.
+- **Role-Based Views:** A single homepage that intelligently displays either a client or admin dashboard after login.
+- **Client Dashboard:** View booking history.
+- **Admin Dashboard:** Placeholder for admin-specific functionality.
+- **Secure Authentication:** Google Sign-In with secure, server-enforced admin roles.
-- **PWA Support:** Installable on mobile devices with offline capabilities.
+- **PWA Ready:** The app is fully installable on mobile devices.

-### Admin Dashboard
-- **KPI Overview:** Key metrics at a glance.
-- **Appointment Management:** View and manage all upcoming and past appointments.
-- **Request Management:** Approve or deny out-of-hours requests.
-- **Waiting List Management:** Notify clients on the waiting list.
-- **Services CRUD:** Full control over services, pricing, and visibility.
-- **Availability Tools:** Set weekly recurring availability and manage one-off dates.
-- **Client CRM:** View client history and add internal notes.
+- **Server-Side Logic:** Critical operations like booking and cancellation are handled by secure Firebase Cloud Functions.

 ## Tech Stack

 - **Frontend:** React 18, TypeScript, Vite, Tailwind CSS
 - **Backend:** Firebase (Authentication, Firestore, Cloud Functions)
-- **State Management:** React Hooks & Context
+- **State Management:** React Hooks & Context API
-- **PWA:** `vite-plugin-pwa` for service worker and manifest generation

 ## Prerequisites